Ahmad Lozi: Later life

 After having resigned from the Senate in 1997 Lozi became chairman of the board of trustees of the University of Jordan in 2000.

 In his later years he was still involved in politics, albeit not in an official government position.
 In 2011 King Abdullah II of Jordan asked Lozi to head a committee to oversee possible changes to the Constitution of Jordan.
 Lozi said the intended goal of the committee was to make it "more responsive to change and to the development of the democratic process".
 The committee argued to transfer some of the powers of the King to parliament and to enhance some civil liberties.
 Critics said the ideas of the committee were not far-enough reaching yet.

 In June 2014 Lozi opened the Habes Al Majali Museum on Army Day.
 In August 2014 public figures, including King Abdullah II of Jordan met at Lozi's Amman house to talk about challenges to the Jordanian state.

 Personal life

-Abdul Karim al-Kabariti, who served as Prime Minister of Jordan from February 1996 to March 1997 is the son-in-law of Lozi.
+Abdul Karim al-Kabariti, who served as Prime Minister of Jordan from February 1996 to March 1997 is the brother-in-law of Lozi.